Digital Games and Culture

 Cultures of digital games play, modification, and design

 The social, culture, and political significance of digital games in everyday life

 Political economy and digital games culture

 The global context of digital games and culture

 - 10 weekly sessions of three hours combining lecture and small group seminar discussions

-- Three sets of 750-word blog posts providing targeted analysis on the cultural dimensions and implications of game design, industry developments and community norms
+- Two sets of 750-word blog posts providing targeted analysis on the cultural dimensions and implications of game design and industry developments

 - Essay, 2,000 words